cessen/ropey/design/design.md

 - Ropey tracks char count and line-ending count in addition to byte count.
 - Instead of a plain byte array for text storage, Ropey uses a "small string" implementation (`NodeText`).
 This is both for API convenience and because a leaf may need to spill out into a heap-allocated string for insanely large graphemes (this should be vanishingly rare--it's really just a precaution against weird pathological cases).
 - Instead of directly using raw arrays of child pointers and metadata, Ropey wraps all of that in a separate type (`NodeChildren`) that handles the fiddly unsafe book-keeping and exposes a safe API.
+- Ropey uses `Arc` instead of `Rc`, so clones can be sent between threads.
 - Ropey has a larger maximum child count and leaf text size.

-Other than that, Ropey's memory layout is pretty much identical to the code snippet above.
+But by-and-large, Ropey's memory layout is essentially identical to the code snippet above.

 One final piece of the puzzle: since the inlined leaf text and the child pointers/metadata are both crammed into the same enum, they should both be sized to take up roughly the same amount of space to minimize unused bytes.
 Moreover, allocators work best with sizes in the multiples of large-ish powers of two.
 That's what all the weird calculations for the `MAX_*` constants in `src/tree/mod.rs` are doing.
 Note also that `Rc` and `Arc` take up two additional words of space for the strong and weak reference counts, so that is also accounted for.